helenclx/leilukin-site/src/pages/statements/colophon.md

 * Web server: [Caddy](https://caddyserver.com/).
 * The domain name, {{ sitemeta.siteDomain }}, was registered on 30 May 2024, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/)

-Previously, this website was hosted on [Neocities](https://neocities.org/) until 31 May 2024, and [Netlify](https://www.netlify.com/) until 25 July 2024.
+Previously, this website was hosted on [Neocities](https://neocities.org/) until 31 May 2024, [Netlify](https://www.netlify.com/) until 25 July 2024, and [Hostinger](https://www.hostinger.com/my) until 14 May 2025.

 ## Plugins